matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

 program (correctness, task performed, etc.)”.
 ```

-- Simply said, any object of some class in an object-oriented program can be replaced by an object of a child class.
+- Simply said, any object of some class in an object-oriented program can be replaced by an object of a child class

 ### Inheritance

-- It is when an object or a class are based on another object or class.
+- It is when an object or a class are based on another object or class
 -  When a class is “inherited” from another class, it means that the inherited class
 (also called subclass, or child class) contains all the characteristics of the superclass
-(parent class), but can also contain new properties.
+(parent class), but can also contain new properties:
-    - Class Watch , you can inherit from that class to get a class PocketWatch .
-A pocket watch is still a watch, it just has some additional features.
+    - Class Watch , you can inherit from that class to get a class PocketWatch.
+     A pocket watch is still a watch, it just has some additional features

 ### Polymorphism

--  Objects can behave in one way in a certain situation, and in another way in some other situation.
+-  Objects can behave in one way in a certain situation, and in another way in some other situation
-In object-oriented programming, this is called context-dependent behavior.
+- In object-oriented programming, this is called context-dependent behavior

 ### Liskov Substitution Principle Examples

-- Functions that reference base classes must be able to use objects of derived (child) classes without knowing it.
+- Functions that reference base classes must be able to use objects of derived (child) classes without knowing it.=

 ### :disappointed_relieved: Bad example